inzk0518/tp/docs/DeveloperGuide.md

 Command: `unlink p/CONTACT_ID p/PROPERTY_ID`

 To simulate:<br>
-- Have at least 1 contact and 1 property in the current filtered contact and property list all have each others' UUIDs in either their `Buying IDs`/`Buyer IDs` or `Selling IDs`/`Seller IDs` data.
+- Have at least 1 contact and 1 property in the current filtered contact and property list all have each others' UUIDs in either their `Buying Property IDs`/`Buyer IDs` or `Selling Property IDs`/`Seller IDs` data.
 - Run the above command with CONTACT_ID replaced with the UUID of said contact, PROPERTY_ID replaced with the UUID of said property.

 Expected:<br>
 - Displays the following success message:<br>`Unlinked Property IDs: [[PROPERTY_ID]] with Contact IDs: [[CONTACT_ID]]`
 - The property with UUID input to the command should have its `Seller IDs` exclude the UUID of the contact input.
 - The property with UUID input to the command should have its `Buyer IDs` exclude the UUID of the contact input.
-- The contact with UUID input to the command should have its `Buying IDs` exclude the UUID of the property input.
+- The contact with UUID input to the command should have its `Buying Property IDs` exclude the UUID of the property input.
-- The contact with UUID input to the command should have its `Selling IDs` exclude the UUID of the property input.
+- The contact with UUID input to the command should have its `Selling Property IDs` exclude the UUID of the property input.

 Variations:<br>
 - Add more parameters with prefix p/ with UUIDs of properties that are linked to input contacts as buyers or sellers.